Padmanabhaswamy Temple: Temple assets

-The temple and its assets belong to the deity, Lord Padmanabhaswamy, and since a long time, have been controlled by a trust headed by the Travancore royal family.
-T P Sundararajan's litigation changed the way the world looked at the Temple.
+The temple and its assets belong to the deity Lord Padmanabhaswamy, and for a long time, have been controlled by a trust headed by the Travancore royal family.
+T P Sundararajan's litigation "changed the way the world looked at the Temple".

+The temple has six hitherto known vaults (nilavaras), labelled as A to F, for bookkeeping purpose by the Court (Since then, however, an Amicus Curiae Report by Gopal Subramanium, in April 2014, mentions two more subterranean vaults that have been labelled G and H).
+While Vault B is believed to be unopened since the 1880s, Vault A was possibly opened in recent decades, Vaults C to F have been opened from time to time over recent years.

-Vault (Nilavara) B ("The Forbidden Zone")
+Vault (Nilavara) B

-The Vault B, its original name being "Mahabharata Kallara", is by far the largest cellar.
-The Bhagavata Purana says that Balarama visited Phalgunam (now known as Thiruvananthapuram), took bath in Panchapsaras (Padmateertham) and made a gift of ten thousand cows to holy men.
-Though the sannidhyam of Padmanabha has always been present in the holy land of Thiruvananthapuram, and it was a very ancient and renowned pilgrim spot even during the time of Balarama, the present-day temple for the deity came up later.
-The southwest part of the Chuttambalam was constructed at the holy spot where Balarama is believed to have donated the cows.
+The Bhagavata Purana says that Balarama visited Phalgunam (now known as Thiruvananthapuram), took bath in Panchapsaras (Padmateertham), and made a gift of ten thousand cows to sages and other devotees.
+Though the shrine of Padmanabha was always present in what is the present-day city of Thiruvananthapuram, and it was a very ancient and renowned pilgrim spot even during the time of Balarama, the present-day temple for the deity came up later.
+The southwest part of the Chuttambalam (the circumambulatory path around the sanctum sanctorum) was constructed at the spot where Balarama is believed to have donated the cows.
 This portion came to be known as Mahabharatakonam and covered the ground underneath where both Kallara B and Kallara A were situated.

-According to a popular legend, many gods and sages devoted to Balarama visited him on the banks of Padmateertham.
-They requested that they be permitted to reside there worshipping the lord.
+As per the legend, many Devas and sages visited Balarama on the banks of Padmateertham, and requested that they be permitted to reside there and worship Padmanabha.
 Balarama granted them their wish.
-It is believed that these devas and sages reside in Kallara B worshipping the deity.
+It is believed that these Devas and sages reside in Kallara B worshipping the deity.
 Naga Devathas devoted to the deity also dwell in this Kallara.
-Kanjirottu Yakshi, whose enchanting and ferocious forms are painted on the south-west part of the main Sanctum, resides in this Kallara worshipping Narasimha.
-Holy objects like Sreechakram were installed beneath this Kallara to enhance the potency of the principal deity.
-Ugra Narasimha of Thekkedom is said to be the Protector of Kallara B. There is a serpent's image on Kallara B indicating danger to anyone who opens it.
+Kanjirottu Yakshi, whose enchanting and ferocious forms are painted on the southwest part of the main Sanctum, resides in this Kallara worshipping Narasimha.
+"Holy" objects like Sreechakram were installed beneath this Kallara to enhance the potency of the principal deity.
+Ugra Narasimha of Thekkedom is said to be the Protector of Kallara B. There is a serpent's image on Kallara B "signalling" danger to anyone who opens it.
 A four-day Ashtamangala Devaprasnam conducted in August 2011 declared Kallara B as a "forbidden zone".

-One of the oldest existing estimates concerning only Vault B, as per the Temple priests, was by the Travancore Royal Family themselves in the 1880s (when an older existing inventory and estimate were last updated).
-Then, the gold in Vault B which is by far the largest and the only vault (of the reported six) that is unopened so far since the 1880s, was worth INR 12,000 Crores in the then (1880s') terms.
-The price of gold in the 1880s, when the inventory and estimate were last updated, was INR 1.8 per gram.
-(The price of gold was about US$18 for an ounce in the 1880s when the dollar was 3.3 to the rupee.)
+Vault B, its original name being "Mahabharata Kallara", is by far the largest cellar in the temple.
+One of the oldest existing estimates regarding Vault B, as per the historian Dr TP Sankarankutty Nair and the Temple priests, was by the Travancore Royal Family in the 1880s.
+Then, the wealth in Vault B, which is by far the largest, and the only vault (of the reported six) that is unopened so far, was worth INR 12,000 Crores (in 1880s' terms).
+The price of an ounce of gold was 4.26 British Pounds in 1885.
+The British Pound was around 5.29 to the Indian Rupee in 1885.